gb-studio-dev/gb-studio-plugins/README.md

 A globally installed theme plugin that will appear in the `View / Theme` menu.

-The plugin must contain a `theme.json` file at the root containing a `name` value (used to display the theme name in the menu), a type `light` or `dark` specifying which inbuild theme to extend, and key/value pairs containg the theme values to use based on the [inbuild GB Studio themes](https://github.com/chrismaltby/gb-studio/blob/b578854652b04fcca49f64a1a6dfdc64afb88594/src/components/ui/theme/lightTheme.ts).
+The plugin must contain a `theme.json` file at the root containing a `name` value (used to display the theme name in the menu), a type `light` or `dark` specifying which inbuilt theme to extend, and key/value pairs containg the theme values to use based on the [inbuilt GB Studio themes](https://github.com/chrismaltby/gb-studio/blob/b578854652b04fcca49f64a1a6dfdc64afb88594/src/components/ui/theme/lightTheme.ts).

 ### Lang